openstack/nova/doc/source/reference/rpc.rst

 =============

 AMQP is the messaging technology chosen by the OpenStack cloud.
-The AMQP broker, either RabbitMQ or Qpid, sits between any two Nova components and allows them to communicate in a loosely coupled fashion.
+The AMQP broker, default to Rabbitmq, sits between any two Nova components and allows them to communicate in a loosely coupled fashion.
 More precisely, Nova components (the compute fabric of OpenStack) use Remote Procedure Calls (RPC hereinafter) to communicate to one another; however such a paradigm is built